UK Builders' Merchant Statement Reconciliation Guide

 Agree the supplier ledger in Xero, QuickBooks, or Sage

 Once the invoices and credit notes are complete, compare the statement closing balance with the supplier account in Xero, QuickBooks, or Sage.
-This is the stage where a Jewson monthly statement to Xero, a Travis Perkins account to QuickBooks, or a Howdens balance to Sage should start to reconcile cleanly because the document gaps have already been dealt with.
+This is the stage where the Jewson, Travis Perkins, or Howdens balance in Xero, QuickBooks, or Sage should start to reconcile cleanly because the document gaps have already been dealt with.
 If the ledger still differs from the statement, the problem is now in the accounting entries or the timing of those entries, not in missing paperwork.

 Typical causes of a remaining difference are straightforward once the document set is complete.
 An invoice may have been posted twice, coded to the wrong supplier account, or left as a draft instead of a live bill.
 A payment may have been entered against the wrong merchant account.
 A credit note may exist in the portal but not yet be applied in the ledger.
 A partial settlement may also mean the statement balance is correct on the statement date while the ledger reflects a later payment position.